corsairmarks/enable_all_species_traits_for_leaders/mod/README.md

 Like the default game, this mod does **not** guarantee psionic traits for Latent Psionics (instead there is a 20% chance for each leader) or brain slugs (again, 20% chance for each leader).
 The game includes an event for leaders of a Latent Psionic species randomly gaining the Psionic leader trait, but it was limited to the main species of an empire.
 That has been altered so any Latent Psionic leaders have a chance to randomly manifest Psionic abilities.
 Additionally, an event functionally similar has been added for leaders from a species with Brain Slugs to gain the Brain Slug trait.

-New for 3.3: governors whose species have the "Numistic Administration" trait gain the "Merchant of Numa" leader trait.
+Governors whose species has the "Numistic Administration" trait gain the "Merchant of Numa" leader trait.

 # Changes